How to Collaborate with Influencers – and When to Let Them Go

 4. If the influencer has a growth mindset, consider giving them some constructive feedback.

 Many creators may want feedback that will help them improve their performance.
-If you perceive that that influencer’s motives are genuine and you have constructive thoughts to offer, go for it.
+If you perceive that the influencer’s motives are genuine and you have constructive thoughts to offer, go for it.
 It could be that your insights help that influencer mature from mediocre to great.

 “We appreciate your willingness to improve your campaign approach.
 Here are a few things we noticed that might help you moving forward: